blockschain/truffle-docs/content/zh/blog/news/using-truffle-to-interact-with-chainlink-smart-contracts.md

 This will compile all of your smart contracts, and then start deploying (migrating) them.

-_Note: you may encounter some compilation warnings with the Chainlink contracts.
+_注意: you may encounter some compilation warnings with the Chainlink contracts.
 This is simply because the LINK token was originally deployed with an older version of Solidity.
 Given that this contract is only being deployed when you run tests, these can be ignored._

 <figure>
   <img src="/img/blog/using-truffle-to-interact-with-chainlink-smart-contracts/02.png" alt="Truffle DB data model" style="width:100%">